DefGuard/docs/features/ldap-and-active-directory-integration/README.md

 * as an authentication layer that allows users to sign in with directory-backed credentials,
 * as a synchronization layer that exchanges user and group data between Defguard and your directory service.

 You can start with a simple connection and one-way propagation from Defguard to LDAP, and then move to two-way synchronization if you need Defguard and the external directory to stay aligned over time.
-This makes it possible to adopt the integration gradually and validate the configuration before enabling more powerful synchronization behavior.
+This makes it possible to adopt the integration gradually and validate the configuration before enabling more powerful synchronization behaviour.

 This chapter covers all aspects of LDAP and AD integration, including: